Last Updated on April 20, 2022 by Rat Race Running

 7. Know when to stop reading a book and move to the next one.

 Some books are just page-turners that you can spend hours reading it.
-While there are times when a book is not interesting enough or just not your type.
+In comparison, there are times when a book is not attractive enough or just not your type.

 Life is too short.
-And as much as you would like to read, responsibilities just keep getting on your way.
+And as much as you would like to read, responsibilities keep getting in your way.

-To be able to read more, you need the courage to decide if you will continue or move on to the next on your list.
+To read more, you need the courage to decide if you will continue or move on to the next on your list.

 There is nothing wrong with stopping on something when you know it’s hopeless to complete.
 Think of it as a sunk cost.